Our partnership with UNICEF

 Our next collection for UNICEF will start again in the summer, on 1st July 2014.

 easyJet, the UK’s largest airline is proud to be working in partnership with UNICEF, the world’s leading children’s organisation, to help save children’s lives around the world.

 We have been supporting the Change for Good campaign since July 2012.
 The campaign forms part of our three-year commitment to raising funds for UNICEF, the world’s leading organisation focusing on children and child rights.

-Look out for more onboard collections starting in December.
-This winter, we’re hoping to go further to raise even more money to support UNICEF.
+Look out for more onboard collections starting in July.
+This summer, we’re hoping to go further to raise even more money to support UNICEF.

 Our visit to Ghana

 Some of our staff have been to Ghana to see how your donations have helped make a real difference to many lives and communities.

 In summer 2013, a group of easyJet people including pilots and cabin crew travelled to Ghana, West Africa, to see how money raised through your donations is helping UNICEF